-12Bet ranks prominently (within the top 20) in the eGaming Review Magazine’s Power Rankings.
+12Bet initiated a two-year front of shirt sponsorship deal with Sevilla FC of Spain.
+It ranks prominently (within the top 20) in the eGaming Review Magazine’s Power Rankings.
 This list seeks to identify the Best Online Gaming Operator in the World, and 12Bet is upwardly mobile in these rankings.

 |5 Stars|| ||0%|